 Patience and flexibility are key.
 Cross-cultural effectiveness takes time.
 Developing your own ability to recognize others’ reactions and adapt accordingly will help you be increasingly persuasive when working internationally (“Why versus How: The Art of Persuasion in a Multicultural World” in The Culture Map: Breaking through the Invisible Boundaries of Global Business, Meyer, E., 2014)

 The correlation between character and relationships

-One way I’ve found useful to influence strategy is to find ways to helping stakeholders achieve their goals, and let go of “my designs”.
-So, yes — Leadership is about influence — but to become the ultimate leaders, you must humble yourself and become a servant first.
+One way practical way I’ve found to influence strategy is to find ways to help stakeholders achieve their goals and let go of “my designs.”
+So, yes — Leadership is about influence — but to become the ultimate leader, you must humble yourself and become a servant first.
 So, I’ll draw from the Servant Leadership handbook here.

 The Servant Leader